Hendy/umbraco-look/README.md

 ## Searching

-A LookQuery consists of any combinations of these query types: `RawQuery`, `NodeQuery`, `NameQuery`, `DateQuery`, `TextQuery`, `TagQuery`, & `LocationQuery`
-(all optional), together with an Examine Searcher.
+A LookQuery consists of any combinations of these query types: `RawQuery`, `NodeQuery`, `NameQuery`, `DateQuery`, `TextQuery`, `TagQuery`, & `LocationQuery` together with an Examine Searcher.

 The constructor is used to specify which Examine searcher to use: